Abudhagir/EVA8/S4/README.md

 .
 Capacity can be increased

 Code2

 Target

 .
-Added 1 more convolution layer and Gap Layer
+Changed the in and output channels, batch norm

 .
 Changed the number of kernels in some conv layers

 .
-Increased the capacity
+Dropout - 0.15

 Results

 .
-Parameters - 9634
+Parameters - 6656

 .
-Best training accuracy- 98.67
+Best training accuracy- 98.44

 .
-Best test accuracy - 99.4
+Best test accuracy - 99.02

 Analysis

 .
-Target is reached, but only once.
+Target is not reached,

 .
 Model is still under-fitting

 Code 3

 Target

 .
 Increased the dropout from 0.1 to 0.12